login | register

-The concept of prison labour was popularized in the early 19th century following the introduction of New York's now famous "get-tough" state prison, Auburn, where inmates worked together in workshops, ate together in dining halls, and slept separately at night.
+The first introduction of prison industrial relations in the United States was probably in 1634, when a privately-financed military fort established on Castle Island in Boston Harbor was used to house criminals too difficult to manage in other, less secure, facilities in the area.
+However, the use of privatized prisons didn't gain traction until prison labor was fully popularized in the early 19th century, following the introduction of New York's now famous "get-tough" state prison, Auburn, where inmates worked together in workshops, ate together in dining halls, and slept separately at night.
 It was a prison system based on the untreatable moral resistance of criminals, and was designed to forsake rehabilitation efforts in favour of confinement, punishment and discipline (Roberts 1985).

 Since that time, the prison "industry" has flourished.
 Like the 1950s military establishment and all its propaganda growing parallel to the complimentary need for military employment and profit, the penal system has encouraged policy makers to "get tougher," creating a lucrative niche market for criminal justice stakeholders profiting from increased convictions.
 Highlighting the intimacy between correctional interest groups and policy-makers, Nils Christie described the strategies of the California prison guards' association in giving millions of dollars to government leaders responsible for expanding the prison industry, resulting in the lobbying tactics that paved the way for the now famous "three strikes and you're out" law.
 The advance of prison privatization and so-called "warehousing" remerging from its Civil-war-era past in the 1980s follows from the profound increases in offender populations, and the subsequent increases in prison maintenance costs coupled with increased budgetary constraints.

 Currently, the largest employer of convicts in the United States is Federal Prison Industries (Unicor), with 18,000 prisoners making some 150 products, including safety goggles, air force jet wiring, body armour and road signs.
+See the pie chart to the left for a breakdown of tax-free revenues earned by the federal government due to the proceeds from offender labor.
 Combined with the nation's entire fleet of private prison industries, the number of convict labourers across the country reaches 72,000.
 Unicor's products are considered poor quality, and consistently inferior to the private sector's products.
 They cost more to make, have higher defaults, and take longer to procure (Parenti 1999), even in Texas, where prisoners do not even get paid to work.
 Part of this is because Correctional Officers often feel in danger and unable to control inmate labour, fearing homemade tools will be fashioned into weapons and used against them.
 As a result, resource-heavy frisks, searchers, supervision, and pat-downs become commonplace.
 There is also, of course, the lawsuits, which can deter private businesses from investing in prison labour.

 One historic instance of prisoners running a mutiny occurred in February of 1924.
 License-plate production at the state prison backfired on the state government when convicts inside Ohio State Penitentiary began secretly conducting a license-plate manufacturing and distribution scheme, smuggling duplicate plates out of prison to recently paroled accomplices.
 The practice lasted two weeks.
 Such incidents today are rare occurrences, if not unheard of, much to the satisfaction of correctional departments.
 For prison labour to function properly, it must gain majority consent from the public, and with the otherwise state-stigmatizing media reports such as these failing to threaten the infrastructure upon which the Auburn ideology rests, we can say that prison labour has gained that majority consent.

-Concurrent with this need to gain consent for prison labour today, state-sponsored public promotion of convict-made license plates, (as touted by Utah Correctional Industries: http://uci.utah.gov/licenseplates) attempts to legitimize the seemingly oppressive character of prison employment.
-Instead of concealing the underbelly of prison labour from the public eye, as has been the trend for decades following the criticism by human rights groups, state authorities instead flaunt it, declaring that the license plates citizens use everyday are made by the hardworking men of this state's fine industrial-prison system.
+In gaining consent among the public for prison labour, state-sponsored correctional organizations promote their products to gain public consent, such as the promotion of convict-made license plates, as touted by Utah Correctional Industries: http://uci.utah.gov/licenseplates, that attempt to legitimize the apparently oppressive character of prison work.
+Instead of concealing the underbelly of prison labour from the public eye, as has been the trend for decades following the criticism by human rights groups, state authorities instead flaunt it, declaring that the license plates citizens use everyday are made by the hardworking men and women of this state's fine industrial-prison system.
 Instead of portraying the prison system as an object of shame, the state portrays it as an object of pride.
 The state does not simply hole up prisoners in the murky confines of archaic forms of incapacitation, but makes them "productive," not just for the improvement of themselves (which would backfire in a contradiction of "get-tough" ideals), but the improvement of the state.

 In fact, the very product of prison labour can even "moralize" convicts, turning them into "real" people with real ambitions and work schedules, real salaries, and by implication in a capitalist-driven economy, real motivation.
 It is in a sense an affront to the pathologizing of prisoners indigenous to the asylum-era, where inmates were zoological specimens, captured from their natural habitat and confined in a laboratory to be studied by those morally superior and committed to the public good.